Subhashhari/Particle_simulator/README.md

 The Particle System Simulator is a powerful tool designed for visualizing and experimenting with particle systems.
 Follow these steps to get started:

 ### 1. Launch the Application
-- Run the executable JAR file or the provided script to start the simulator.
+- Run the program or the provided script to start the simulator.
 - Ensure all necessary libraries (JavaFX, JNI bindings, SFML) are installed and configured.

 ### 2. Adding Emitters